Docs Evidence, Boundary

 Physical Evidence for boundaries

-This is not to say that an inventory of the physical features of the land, in the form of a measured land survey, is of no use to an investigation of the boundaries of that land.
+Although the physical features are not an absolute indicator of the position of the boundary, it is not true to say that an inventory of the physical features of the land, in the form of a measured land survey, is of no use to an investigation of the boundaries of that land.
 A measured land survey is a very useful tool that may be used for:

 • testing any dimensions found in the title deeds;